INTENS-FI/intens/simulink/README.md

 - Interface / Code interface must be Nonreusable function.
 - Optimization / Default parameter behaviour must usually be Inlined (name conflicts are likely with Tunable).
+- Generate code only may be set.
+Simulix compiles from C in any case.

 ## Parameters